| || |

 The hydroelectric adjustment was adopted by the City Council in 2009 as a way to fund the purchase of electricity that was not provided from our hydroelectric resources due to lower than average precipitation.

 Roseville Electric receives approximately 18 percent of its electricity from hydroelectric resources (dams) in northern California.
 Because the precipitation this year was lower than average, Roseville Electric will receive less than the normal amount of electricity from those projects.
 To ensure we have energy to meet your needs, Roseville Electric will need to purchase additional energy to make up for the shortfall.

-Starting July 2014 and running through June 2015, Roseville Electric customers will see a hydroelectric adjustment on their bills.
+Starting July 2015 and running through June 2016, Roseville Electric customers will see a hydroelectric adjustment on their bills.
 Since this hydroelectric adjustment charge is less than last year, the average monthly household electric bill will be reduced by about $1.20 per month.
 This is, however, $1.30 per month above the unadjusted bill.